adbar/simplemma/README.md

 ## Speed

-Orders of magnitude given for reference only, measured on an old laptop to give a lower bound:
+The following orders of magnitude are provided for reference only and were measured on an old laptop to establish a lower bound:

 -   Tokenization: \> 1 million tokens/sec
 -   Lemmatization: \> 250,000 words/sec